Machine Learning Model Deployment: A Practical Guide for 2024

 Zapier automation: Automating Workflows Around Model Deployment

-While not a direct model deployment tool, Zapier plays a critical role in automating workflows around model deployment.
+While not a direct model deployment tool, Zapier automation plays a critical role in automating workflows around model deployment.
 Imagine triggering retraining pipelines based on performance metrics or notifying stakeholders upon successful deployment.
 That’s where Zapier shines.

 Key Features (in relation to ML Deployment):